 man wtwitch if you have the AUR package installed.

-You can then generate the man page with scdoc:
+cd into the cloned wtwitch directory.
+Then generate the man page with scdoc:

 $ scdoc < wtwitch.1.scd > wtwitch.1

 $ man -l wtwitch.1